mGo08/AttendanceFingerprint/README.md

-# Flippify - Flip Item Tracker & Analytics
+# Fingerprint Attendance System

-Flippify is a desktop app to help you track buying and selling of items, monitor profits, view analytics, and manage your inventory of unsold items.
+Fingerprint Attendance System is a desktop app to help you track student attendance using fingerprint scanning with Arduino and R307 sensor.

 ---

 ## Features

-- Track items you bought and sold with prices and dates.
+- Track student attendance with fingerprint scanning and timestamps.
-- View profit and expense summaries.
+- Enroll students with names, IDs, and profile pictures.
-- Explore analytics with charts showing sales trends.
+- View attendance records with filtering and export capabilities.
-- Manage your inventory of unsold items.
+- Real-time fingerprint detection with visual feedback.
-- Import item data from Excel files for easy bulk entry.
+- Modern dark-themed interface with easy navigation.

 ---